FAA plans to require that all flight plans (VFR, IFR, domestic, and international) use the ICAO format beginning June 5, 2017.

 - If you have ADS-B equipment installed (not a portable ADS-B receiver such as the Stratus or Dual XGPS170), include U1 or U2.
 The Garmin GDL 88 in my airplane both transmits and receives ADS-B signals, so I add U2 to this box.

-The final box for designating your RNAV capabilities is Other Information.
+The final box for designating your RNAV capabilities and additional data is Other Information.
 You must use prefixes, followed by letters, to include different categories of information.

 If you have a GPS approved for at least IFR en route and terminal operations, add the following letters: